Page Contributor(s): Stacy Topping and Bruce Hamilton, Midway, UT

-Cycling Burke Mountain is an extremely challenging bike climb in Vermont.
+Cycling Burke Mountain, an extremely challenging bike climb in Vermont.

 Ride only 3.3 miles but gain 2,096’ to elevation 3,214 at 12.2% average grade.

 WOW!
-Rarely do we see elevation grids (above) of this continuous color (violet and purple denote 10-18% grades).
-There are 7 Top 100 U.S. Climbs that average 10%+ (and Burke Mt. at 12.7% outdistances its nearest competitor (#3 Mt.
-Washington) by .8%.
+Rarely do we see elevation grids of this continuous color (violet and purple denote 10-18% grades).
+There are seven Top 100 U.S. Climbs that average 10%+.
+At 12.7%, Burke Mountain outdistances its nearest competitor, #3 Mt.
+Washington by 0.8%.
 In other words, this is The Steepest Top 100 U.S. Climb!

-Here is an "as always" exceptional summary of the climb from the preeminent climb source for the northeast, Doug Jansen Northeastcycling.com:
+Here is an (as always) exceptional summary of the climb from the preeminent climb source for the northeast, Doug Jansen, from Northeastcycling.com:

 Summary from our August 2015 northeastern climb trip - Mt.
 Burke: